ktangsali/physicsnemo-sym/docs/user_guide/foundational/linear_elasticity.rst

    :width: 100.0%
    :align: center

-   Modulus Sym linear elasticity results for the bracket deflection example
+   PhysicsNeMo Sym linear elasticity results for the bracket deflection example

 Problem 2: Stress analysis for aircraft fuselage panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example uses Modulus Sym for the analysis of stress
+This example uses PhysicsNeMo Sym for the analysis of stress
 concentration in an aircraft fuselage panel.
 Depending on the altitude
 of the flying plane, the fuselage panel is exposed to different values
 of hoop stress that can cause accumulated damage to the panel over the